rakzcs/cookbook/Beef Stew with Fresh Baked Bread.md

 4. **Simmer Stew:** Add meat, onions, broth, Worcestershire sauce, herbs, and bay leaves.
 Cook for 1.5 hours.
 5. **Add Vegetables:** Include carrots and potatoes, cook until tender.
 Add peas before serving.
 6. **Garnish:** Season and top with parsley.

-Enjoy this rich and savory beef stew, enhanced with a complex blend of flavors and perfect with a slice of fresh bread.